ShareAnalysis data source – S&P Capital IQ

-Upon receiving the results, FACTSET analysts input the latest financials into a database.
-FACTSET aims to input new data on the day its released to the ASX, however on particularly busy days companies with the largest market capitalisations will be prioritised over smaller cap companies.
+Upon receiving the results, analysts input the latest financials into a database.
+CIQ aims to input new data on the day its released to the ASX, however on particularly busy days companies with the largest market capitalisations will be prioritised over smaller cap companies.

 Step 3.
 ShareAnalysis updates, every day

-At around 2am each morning, Sydney time, ShareAnalysis’s automated engine pulls in the latest data for every ASX company.
-Hong Kong will update from 10:00pm, Singapore 11:00pm, Europe 8:30am, and London and Switzerland 9:30am Sydney time.
-The US and Canada will update from 2pm Sydney time for the day prior.
+At around 5am each morning, Sydney time, ShareAnalysis’s automated engine pulls in the latest data for every company.

 120 pieces of financial information for every listed business are automatically run through over 730 automated (many of them patent-pending) calculations, every day, and published to ShareAnalysis.
 ShareAnalysis’s Scores, intrinsic value estimates and company evaluations are completely objective.
 There is no human intervention.

-ShareAnalysis sources up to three years of forecast data for over 500 ASX-listed companies and thousands of global stocks.
+ShareAnalysis sources up to three years of forecast data for thousands of global and domestic stocks.
 Forecast data includes earnings per share, dividends per share, profit and equity figures.
 Theoretically, forecast data can change daily.
 In reality, forecasts typically change when companies release new information to the market.